ss0832/MultiOptPy/README.md

 # BiasPotPy
 Multifunctional geometry optimisation tools for quantum chemical calculations

-This program implements many geometry optimisation methods in Python for learning purposes.
+This program implements many geometry optimization methods in Python for learning purposes.

 **Notice:** This program contains many experimental features, which may not work as intended.
 Please use them at your own risk.